eggsdesign/lets-code-champ/01 HTML and CSS/README.md

 ![](assets/Hero.png)

 This is what we will make today: an app for finding and matching with people at EGGS.

-You can find and inspect the design files in [this Figma file](https://www.figma.com/file/zqZmMHuzI4aLm7y4NMMi1V/Kinder-app?node-id=0%3A1).
+## Resources

+- [Figma file](https://www.figma.com/file/zqZmMHuzI4aLm7y4NMMi1V/Kinder-app?node-id=0%3A1) design specification (also has the icons you will need)
-I've also made a [proposal](https://codesandbox.io/s/kinderapp-jog8u?file=/index.html) for how to code this, which you can check out if you get stuck along the way.
+- A [proposal](https://codesandbox.io/s/kinderapp-jog8u?file=/index.html) for how to code this, if you get stuck

 ## HTML has a lot of baggage